9 steps to eliminate odor from car

 What's also great about the Fortador PRO Plus and the PRO S line of steamers are all-in-one units.
 Detailers get a powerful steaming unit plus a shampooer/extractor to clean seats, upholstery, carpets and more.
 These commercial steamers also come with a complete set of tools that allow detailers to get into hard-to-reach areas where bad odors tend to hide.
 When using a Fortador steamer, detailers generally only need to use the steamer when removing car odors.
 However, some grimy car interiors may need extra attention with natural spray products.
 In such cases, you have the option of several different approaches.

 Using a mild commercial detergent made of natural substances along with steaming is one option.
 Some car commercial cleaners contain even odor eliminating molecules that will leave the car cabin smelling fresher.
 Always opt for the mildest spray cleaner that will do the job as many of today's customers want green cleaning and deodorizing methods.
+When you removing cigarettes and marijuana smells out of a car carefully clean headliner as it absorbs all smell inside the materials.

 Blot the area affected with a bad odor with distilled white vinegar, an inexpensive yet incredible odor neutralizer.
 Be careful with applying vinegar as too much can result in that sour vinegary smell lingering for days or weeks, especially with the car windows closed.
 To void this issue, always dilute vinegar with about 50% water and spray it onto the area where the odor is strongest.